 Learn through teaching.
 GTL challenges MIT students to synthesize and present what they know, work in a team, and communicate with peers of a different cultural background, all while sharing MIT's unique approach to science and engineering education with high school students around the world.

-MISTI Global Teaching Labs offers a unique opportunity for MIT students to teach STEM subjects in Mexican high schools over IAP.
+MISTI Global Teaching Labs offers a unique opportunity for MIT students to teach STEM subjects in Mexican high schools and universities over IAP.
 Students will teach subjects such as physics, chemistry, math, biology, computer science, and robotics.
 In most cases, each student is paired up with a local teacher.
 Some schools will require MIT students to create classes/workshops.
-This year, we're looking for 2-3 students to create and deliver a cybersecurity workshop for undergraduate students at the Universidad Panamericana in Mexico City.

 Students will stay with host families, in shared apartments, or school residences depending on the school.